 The University of Tennessee Chattanooga Social Work program invites applications for a full-time Assistant/Associate Professor position from committed candidates who will demonstrate excellence in teaching, service, and are interested in building a research portfolio.

 MINIMUM QUALIFICATIONS: A Master’s degree in Social Work and a Ph.D. in social work or related field.
-Preference given to applicants with three years of social work practice experience.
-A strong candidate will be able to teach across the areas in which we have need in our curriculum (practice, aging, substance abuse, policy, theory) and across programs (BSW, MSW, including online/hybrid offerings).
+Applicants with the DSW in Social Work will be considered.
+Applicants who are “all but dissertation” (ABD) will be considered for faculty positions at UTC; however, the degree must be awarded within twelve months of the first semester of employment.
+Preference will be given to applicants with three years of social work practice experience and clinical licensure.
+A strong candidate will be able to teach across the areas in which we have need in our curriculum (practice, aging practice, mental health and substance abuse, HBSE, and across programs (BSW, MSW, including online/hybrid offerings).
 UTC values diversity and would expect the candidate to be well-equipped in including issues related to diversity in all courses taught.

 The University of Tennessee at Chattanooga is the second largest school in the University of Tennessee System, serving a diverse student body of more than 11,000 undergraduate and graduate students through five academic colleges.
 UTC offers a unique blend of private and public school traditions and is a driving force for achieving excellence, embracing diversity, inspiring positive change, and enriching the community.
 Since its founding as Chattanooga University in 1886, UTC has developed a reputation for excellence built on an unusual blend of the private and public traditions of American higher education.
 For more than 83 years, the university was a private school.
 In 1969, UTC became part of the state university system.
 Today, UTC is on a journey to excellence - boldly embracing a passion for excellence in all things and focused on changing lives and transforming communities.
 The UTC commitment—each and every day—is to earn the trust and confidence of those we serve.
 Our goal is to make a difference in our community and in the lives of our students.